“We are all part of the world, all is animate. The non-human world bears witness to all our actions.” Karen Spy

 Wed 10th Aug 2022, 10am-4pm

-An introduction to some of the basic basketry techniques.
+An introduction to some basic basketry techniques.
 We will make a round base, learn how to build up the sides with weaving and finish the basket with a simple border.
 You will have a unique and practical basket to take home.

 Course fee £100, all materials included.
 Limited subsidised places available on application.
 To book a place or find out more please contact Jonathan here.